YoshioNishimoto/Some-Developments-with-OpenMolcas/doc/source/users.guide/programs/caspt2.rst

 chosen to contain a good representation of the Rydberg orbitals, in order to separate them from the valence excited states.
-For more details on how to perform calculations on excited states we refer to the literature :cite:`Roos:95b,Roos:96a` and :numref:`TUT:sec:excited` of the examples manual.
+For more details on how to perform calculations on excited states we refer to the literature :cite:`Roos:95b,Roos:96a` and section :ref:`TUT:sec:excited` of the examples manual.

 The first order wave function is obtained in the :program:`CASPT2` program as an